CDOT-CV/Work_Zone/README.md

 ## Environment Setup

-This guide was written in Python 3.6 or higher version.
+This code requires Python 3.6 or a higher version.
 If you haven’t already, download Python and Pip.
 Next, you’ll need to install several packages that we’ll use throughout this tutorial.
 You can do this by opening terminal or command prompt on your operating system:

 ### Execution